Bake Play Smile

 Why You're Going To Love This Recipe

-• Freezer-friendly - bake a batch (or two!) or these cookies and freeze for later.
-They thaw quickly, making them perfect for adding to lunchboxes.
+• Freezer-friendly - bake a batch (or two!) and freeze for later, great for prepping ahead.

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-These melt and mix chocolate drizzled date cookies take just 10 minutes to prepare!
+These melt and mix chocolate drizzled cookies take just 10 minutes to prepare!

 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.